-Maybe because I ended the “innocence” that night or maybe because my “baby” is growing up.
-I don’t know exactly why but what I do know is this, my little girl is growing up and that makes a little part of me a little sad and happy all at once.
+Maybe because I ended the innocence that night or maybe because my little girl is growing up and that makes me a little sad and happy all at once.

-So here are some ideas for keeping the little in your girl or boy that we adhere to in our home:
+Here are some ideas for keeping the little in your girl or boy that we subscribe to in our home.

 – encourage friendships with other children that have similar values and belief systems.

-It is really hard to teach your child that you don’t want them on Facebook in fifth grade if she has friends who have Facebook accounts.
+It is really hard to teach your child that you don’t want them on Facebook in fifth grade if she has friends who have Facebook accounts or cell phones.

 – encourage pretend play in your kids all the way up until…I don’t know…college?
 My daughter and her friends love to play two pretend scenarios: 1- restaurant 2- school

 They are elaborate with everything from menus with specials of the day to teacher lesson plan books.
 (Let me just tell you that Dollar Tree has great “play school” things from bulletin board materials to teaching tools).
-We play along (as painful as that can be sometimes) and they love it.
+We play along and they love it.
 I know these days will end soon but I love that they are stretching their creative minds in this manner and who knows, maybe I am working with the next Top Chef or a future high school science teacher.

-In honor of Annie’s birthday, here is a fun recipe that she loves:
+And in honor of Annie’s birthday here is a fun recipe that she loves:

 1 pound ground beef